gabrielbasetti/log2trap/README.md

 ## :memo: License ##

-This project is under license from MIT.
-For more details, see the [LICENSE](LICENSE.md) file.
+This project is under license from GNU General Public License v3.0.
+For more details, see the [LICENSE](LICENSE) file.

 Made with :heart: by <a href="https://github.com/gabrielbasetti" target="_blank">Gabriel Basetti</a>